1934 Atlantic hurricane season: Tropical Storm Four

 A weak tropical storm, first documented east of Barbados at 18:00 UTC on August 20, moved west-northwest and entered the Caribbean Sea south of St. Lucia.
 It failed to intensify over the next few days and instead degenerated to a tropical wave south of the Dominican Republic after 06:00 UTC on August 23.
 Historical weather maps indicate an area of disturbed weather but no concrete evidence of a well-defined, closed center of circulation.
 Given the lack of surface observations, meteorologists expressed uncertainty whether the system was actually a tropical cyclone.
+Some islands of the Lesser Antilles recorded gusty winds, abnormally low atmospheric pressures, and rainfall, including totals exceeding 100 mm on Martinique.

 Hurricane Five

 A tropical storm formed in the central Gulf of Mexico around 06:00 UTC on August 26 from a stationary front or perhaps the remnants of the previous tropical cyclone.
 It initially moved west-northwest off the coast of Louisiana but soon banked toward the south, passing within 25 mi of Galveston, Texas, as it intensified into a Category 1 hurricane with winds of 80 mph.
 The slow-moving system weakened as it moved into the Bay of Campeche.
 It curved southwest and made landfall near Tampico, Tamaulipas, with winds of 45 mph around 04:00 UTC on September 1 and dissipated after 18:00 UTC that day.

 In advance of the storm, the American Red Cross was deployed to give aid if needed.
 Tropical storm-force winds affected the Texas coastline from Port Arthur down to Matagorda Bay; peak winds of 60 mph likely impacted areas between Freeport and Galveston as the storm made its closest approach.
 A daily rainfall record during the month of August was set in Garden City, at 6.25 in.
 Tides up to 8.2 ft affected the coastline around Sabine.
 At the final landfall point, the tropical storm destroyed houses in the community of Soto la Marina, Tamaulipas.